-Justin is a member of KYL’s Compliance, Operations and Data Control Advisory (CODA) division and, within the firm’s Cyber Risk Management Practice, Justin actively manages external strategic partnerships and coordinates risk assessments, third-party vendor risk management and development of policy, procedure, and training.
+Justin is a member of KYL’s Compliance, Operations and Data Control Advisory (CODA) division and, within the firm’s Cybersecurity and Privacy practice, Justin actively manages external strategic partnerships and coordinates data protection impact assessments, privacy impact assessments, third-party vendor risk management initiatives and development of policy, procedure, and training.

 Justin’s professional background at KYL includes a wide range of experience at the leading edge of information technology and its application in the legal industry and he is extensively involved in the management and oversight of the firm’s value pricing, human resources, business development, and ACEDS award-winning eDiscovery initiatives.